mmaulwurff/hellscape-navigator/Readme.md

   * Three kinds: wooden/metal/transparent to fit level theme
   * Can be configured to be indestructible or not
   * Present on automap
+  * Can be displayed on compass

 * Compass
   * Shows view direction
+  * Can show pointers for switches (only if close)
+  * Different styles

 * Area Names
   * Entrance/Exit/Outdoors/Secrets
   * A Sign can be configured to create custom area with name

+* Miscellaneous
+  * Custom automap arrow
+  * Colored messages for keys and doors (Doom, Heretic)
   * Grid coordinates

-* Other
+  * Exploration status
-  * An option to reveal map when it is mostly explored.
+  * An option to reveal map when it is mostly explored
-  * An option to display locked door status.
+  * An option to display locked door status

 # Todo

-* map name at start (D64 style)
 * show if a map contains secret exits
 * ?